How I'm Paid | Clarity · Certainty · Confidence | Retire With Swan

 You can always ask

-If you ever have questions about how I'm compensated on a recommendation — ask.
+If you ever have a question about how I'm compensated on a recommendation — ask.
 I'll give you a straight answer.
 Transparency isn't a page on a website — it's how I operate.

 Common Questions